leolazou/obsidian-multilingual/README.md

 ## Features 🪄
-- 👍 Translate notes' titles into desired languages.
+- 👍 Translate notes' names into desired languages.
 Translations are added to the aliases, which allows you to link your notes in all of the languages you use.
-- 👍 Automatic translation of the title when you create a new note or rename an existing one.
+- 👍 Automatic translation of the names when you create a new note or rename an existing one.
 - 🛠️ You can specify a folder, regex and date format to be ignored from automatic translation.
 YYYY-MM-DD are never automatically translated.
 - 💡 The plugin leverages Obsidian aliases, so that all links remain functional even if the plugin uninstalled.